TeachBooks/sphinx-iframes/README.md

 In case of a YouTube-link, it is inverted to an embed link if the normal web URL is provided.
 H5p links are converted too if provided without `/embed`.

+For the `video` directive, if a direct link to a video file is provided (e.g. ending on `.mp4`, `.webm` or `.ogg`), then the `video` directive from [sphinxcontrib.video](https://sphinxcontrib-video.readthedocs.io/en/latest/quickstart.html) is used.
+If any other link is provided, then an iframe is generated.

 ````md
 ```{iframe-figure} <link_to_webpage_to_embed>
 :name: some:label